tjweigel/tjweigel.github.io/README.md

 # Hello
-Welcome to [my website](http://tjweigel.com).
-For this version, I have continued to take a minimal approach.
-I only show relevant and what I believe to be my most important information.
-The site was built using [Foundation6](http://foundation.zurb.com/docs/) and a `12-column-grid`, as a result, it's always improving.
-My main goal for this project is to continue to improve my CSS.
-Not only improve the speed at which I write it but the speed of my website as well.
+Welcome to the guts of [my website](http://tjweigel.com).
+It was built using [Foundation6](http://foundation.zurb.com/docs/) on a 12-column grid.

 ## Installation
 If you want to use the source code, be my guest: